oscott/manifest/transitions.md

-Shift focus from all the items that need doing to ensuring clarity in the moment within each phase of the day.
+Shift focus from all the items that need doing in a day to ensuring clarity in the moment within each phase of the day.
+Then the items can flow.
+Below is a list that breaks dwn the day into different parts.

 |Phase|Moment|